|

 Section 2.
 The Executive Board

-The Executive Board shall be composed of the officers of the Association, namely, the President, the President Elect, the Executive Director, the Three Directors and in addition the immediate past president of the Association, the Chairmen of the Commissions, and the TMEA Executive Director and College Division Chair serving in ex-officio capacities.
+The Executive Board shall be composed of the officers of the Association, namely, the President, the President Elect, the Executive Director, the Three Directors and in addition the immediate past president of the Association, the Chairs of the Commissions, Chair of the Ethics Committee, and the TMEA Executive Director and College Division Chair serving in ex-officio capacities.
 The Executive Board shall also be responsible for the annual meeting, fixing its time and place.
 It shall have the authority to call additional meetings of the Association whenever necessary.
 It shall recommend for the Association approval, any change in the amount of the annual dues for membership which shall be necessary for the operation of the Association's program and , in general, act for the Association when it is not in session.
 A report of the Executive Board actions and recommendations shall be made by the President to the Association.

 Section 3.
 Standing Committees